 The Complainant was unable to communicate due to a mental or physical condition.

 The district shall maintain the identity of any alleged victim or witness of domestic violence, dating violence, sexual assault, or stalking on district property, as defined above, in confidence consistent with state and federal law unless the alleged victim or witness specifically waives that right to confidentiality.
-All inquiries from reporters or other media representatives about alleged domestic violence, dating violence, sexual assaults, or stalking on district property shall be referred to the College Title IX Officer to assure that all confidentiality rights are maintained consistent with state and federal law.
+All inquiries from reporters or other media representatives about alleged domestic violence, dating violence, sexual assaults, or stalking on district property shall be referred to the College Title IX Officer which will work with the Director of Public Relations Marketing and Governmental Relations and local authorities to assure that all confidentiality rights are maintained consistent with state and federal law.

 Additionally, the Annual Security Report will include a statement regarding the district’s programs to prevent sexual assault, domestic violence, dating violence, and stalking and procedures that should be followed after an incident of domestic violence, dating violence, sexual assault, or stalking has been reported, including a statement of the standard of evidence that will be used during any district proceeding arising from such a report.
 The statement must include the following: